britram/draft-trammell-quic-spin/draft-trammell-quic-spin.md

         ins: B. Trammell
     date: 2017-08-30
   TOKYO-PING:
-    title: From Paris to Tokyo - On the Suitability of ping to Measure Latency (ACM IMC 2014)
+    title: From Paris to Tokyo - On the Suitability of ping to Measure Latency (In Proc.
+ACM IMC 2014)
     author:
       -
         ins: C. Pelsser